Medicaid expansion in a compassionate and financially responsible way

 SB 96, Medicaid Expansion Adjustments, sustains the voter-approved Medicaid expansion long-term while protecting the constitutionally obligated requirement to balance the state budget.

-Prop 3 passed a .15% sales tax increase to pay for the program.
+Prop 3 passed a .15 percent sales tax increase to pay for the program.
 However, projections show the increase does not generate enough revenue to pay for it.
 According to the Governor’s Office of Management and Budget projections, Utah would experience a shortfall of more than $10 million by 2021, nearly $65 million by 2024 and an $83 million shortfall by 2025.
 Left unchecked, this expansion would threaten other programs’ funding, i.e. education, transportation and public safety.

 For example, California projected costs over three years to be $11.6 billion for Medicaid expansion and experienced actual costs of $43.7 billion.
 Alaska’s actual costs of $593 million were 85 percent higher than the projected $320 million.
 Ohio’s projected cost was $7.4 billion, and their actual costs ended up totaling more than $14.5 billion over three years.

 To prevent a similar financial crisis, Utah legislators crafted an amendment that sustains the voter-approved Medicaid expansion long-term while upholding the spirit of Prop 3.
 Proposition 3 included an automatic inflation adjustment, which has significant costs associated with it and pays for healthcare conglomerates.
 SB 96 puts safeguards in place to protect funding for social service programs, ensures long-term sustainability and provides fiscal certainty.
-These benefits are accomplished by forgoing the automatic inflation adjustment, utilizing the .15% sales tax increase and adding in a hospital assessment.
+These benefits are accomplished by forgoing the automatic inflation adjustment, utilizing the .15 percent sales tax increase and adding in a hospital assessment.

 Medicaid has been and continues to be a high priority for Utah senators.
 That being said, it would be unfair to every Utah citizen to declare Medicaid the single highest priority, above all other priorities.
 Utah, being the innovative and economical state that it is, enhanced Prop 3 to be more inclusive and implement programs aimed at self-sufficiency.
 To do otherwise would be a disservice to other programs relying on funding; programs which would then be endangered by unchecked Medicaid spending.